ReformedDevs/anonbot/README.md

     make

 The makefile uses the `golang:latest` container to compile the application, so there is no need to have the Go toolchain installed locally.
-Once compilation is complete, you can run the application and view usage instructions with:
+Once compilation is complete, you can run the application with:

+    dist/anonbot

+### Usage

+anonbot requires an SQL database (currently limited to PostgreSQL) which must be initialized before first use.
+Assuming you have PostgreSQL running locally, the command would look like this:

-    dist/anonbot --help
+    dist/anonbot \

-The application currently requires a PostgreSQL database.
+        --db-driver postgres \
+        --db-args 'dbname=postgres user=postgres' \
+        migrate

+Once the migration completes, you can run the command above without "migration" to launch the web server.
+By default, the application is accessible on port 8000.

 ### Using with Docker

-Once built, the application can easily be run in a Docker container.
-Simply open a terminal and run:
+The application can easily be run in a Docker container.
+To build the container, simply open a terminal and run:

     docker build -t reformeddevs/anonbot .

-[TODO: describe container env. variables]